ionic-enterprise/tutorials/docs/native-solutions/auth-connect/fix-android-launch.md

 </CH.Code>

-Replace `io.ionic.starter` with your projects identifier.
+Replace `io.ionic.starter` with your project's identifier.

 ---